Kahuna – The Cat Who Didn’t Die

 This particular exploration begun with my darling little Schrodie – my very first cat, and developed through my love of my next cats Dilly and Rovy.
 But this message I received most powerfully from my cat Kahuna as he took me with him on his journey, the one we normally consider the Final One.

-As I travel through my 60s I am fascinated to step that bit closer in exploring what is on the other side.
+As I travel through my 60s, stepping that bit closer to explore what is on the other side fascinates me.
 I remember a few years ago sitting in a beautiful park on the edge of London taking myself on my own guided meditation to step over that boundary between life and death.
 As I imagined taking a step across that line I lost all sense of up and down, right or left and even in and out.
 I somersaulted amidst unknown energies until I frightened myself.
 I wondered if this was a sensible experience to undertake entirely alone – perhaps I would actually die – and with that I stepped back out hurriedly.
 It took a while before my vision stopped whirling around me and I was deeply thankful I hadn’t lost my way.

 This story is my journey of exploring beyond the boundary of my skin and eventually beyond the boundary of death.
 I learned I didn’t need to scream and wail at my loss, I didn’t need to shatter into a million pieces and I didn’t even need to feel alone.